cachapa/firedart/README.md

 ### Limitations

+* Listening to real-time document updates is still experimental.
 * Collection queries (limit, sort, etc.) are currently not supported.
 * The data is not cached locally.
 * Failed writes (e.g. due to network errors) are not retried.